TerrenceHung/CSCD27-F16/assignments/02/README.md

 **Task 2.2 (20 points):** As Mallory, spoof the HTTP communication to return fake information to Alice.
 Isolate the TCP stream that shows the fake HTTP response.
 Export it as `spoof.txt` and submit it as your answer.

 **Task 2.3 (20 points):** As Mallory, execute a man-in-the-middle attack on the HTTPS communication to obtain both Alice's requests and the server's response in plaintext.
-Isolate the two TCP streams that shows the man-in-the-middle attack.
+Isolate the TCP streams that shows the HTTP communication between Alice and Mallory.
 Export it as `mitm.txt` and submit it as your answer.

 ## Part 3.
 Securing the communication